Hometown: West Springfield, VA

 "It's unbelievable to think that someone put together 120 people who are that different but share so many of the same values.
 It makes things like team projects, although tedious or difficult at times, so impactful.
 It reaffirmed my expectation that having the insight of your team members adds value," she says.

-"It makes the network of alumni that much stronger, it makes the value that you get our of your experience as a student that much stronger," she continues.
+"It makes the network of alumni that much stronger.
+It makes the value that you get out of your experience as a student that much stronger," she continues.

 Lauren specialized in operations and supply chain management because she saw many of the crises her former clients faced were due to breakdowns in those areas.
 After graduation, she joined Deloitte's Human Capital Practice in Roslyn, Virginia—a corporate partner with strong ties to William & Mary.